 This article covers the San Diego Real Estate Market Update for the month of March 2014.
 Market Report for the San Diego county real estate region.

+As we start the month of March, the real estate market in San Diego County to be held back by low inventory.
 The San Diego Market has continued to stabilize with an increase in DOM and also increase in the months of inventory.
-The overall inventory level still suggest a Seller’s market, but the rapid increases in price we experienced in the first half of 2013 has slowed.
-The mortgage rates have been fairly stable after the first half of 2014, and we will likely see a slow increase to the rates as we head into the summer selling season.
+The overall inventory level still suggest a Seller’s market, but the rapid increases in price we experienced in the first half of 2013 have slowed.
+The mortgage rates have been fairly stable after the first two months of 2014, and we will likely see a slow increase to the rates as we head into the spring and summer selling season.

 We expect the San Diego to be constrained by low inventory levels but it appears we are trending to a more stable market.
-As April 2014 closes, the available homes for sale listed as “Active” has decreased to 2.6 months.
+As reported in our February 2014 San Diego Market Report (for January 2014 Results) , the inventory was at a low of 3.38 months.
+As February 2014 closes, the available homes for sale listed as “Active” has decreased to 3.25 months.
 Many zip codes in San Diego have increased their inventories to more robust levels and buyers are being able to find a more diverse selection of available housing.

-The average sales price was $ $544,720 and DOM of 48 days was a increase of 8.9% to the data posted in April 2013 on the Average Sales Price and a reduction of 17.2% on the DOM.
-The April 2013 data for the corresponding metrics at $ 500,378 and DOM of 58 days.
-For the complete report visit April 2014 Real Estate Market Monthly Report
+The average sales price was $ $508,792 and DOM of 48 days was a decrease to the data posted in January 2014 on the Average Sales Price and a no change on the DOM.
+The January data for the corresponding metrics at $ 539,138 and DOM of 42 days.

-The number of new properties for sale listed in April 2014 was 4624 units.
-The number of new listings in April 2013 was 4489.
-The higher number of new listings and an lower number of closed transactions in the month of April 2014 should be a healthy sign as more properties are available for buyers.
+The number of new properties for sale listed in February 2014 was 3651 units.
+The number of new listings in January 2014 was 4116.
+The lower number of new listings and an increase in closed transactions in the month of February, as compared to January (1900 vs. 1793) could potentially lead to an inventory slow down if this trend continues into the spring.
 We will have to keep a close watch to this as it could be an indicator to another strong Seller’s market.

-The available inventory of homes for sale was 7932 units, with the sales rate of 3112 units sold in April the available inventory will only support2.6 months.
+The available inventory of homes for sale was 6186 units, with the sales rate of 1900 units sold in November the available inventory will only support 3.24 months.
 We will likely see a continued uptrend in this metric as we head into the holidays and interest rates continue to move higher.

 Visit San Diego Homes and Real Estate for Sale for an updated list of homes available in San Diego.